mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 the lower result.
 You gain an Enemy and one level in any skill you choose.
 3 An investigation goes critically wrong or leads to the top, ruining your career.
 Roll Advocate 8+.
 If you succeed, you may keep the Benefi t roll from this term.
-4 You learn something you shouldn’t know, and people want to kill you for it.
+4 You learn something you shouldn't know, and people want to kill you for it.
 Gain an Enemy and Deception 1.
 5 Your work ends up coming home with you, and someone gets hurt.
 Choose one of your Contacts, Allies or family members, and roll twice on the Injury table for them, taking the lower result.
 6 Injured.
 Roll on the Injury table.